Heritage Conservation and BIM: Preserving the Past with Modern Tools

 • Data Management: The data you store and process is large and robust infrastructure is required.

-BIM and The Future of Heritage Conservation
+The Future of BIM in Heritage Conservation

 Conclusion